gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

       state: <task state as seen at the completion of last operation>
       lastTransitionTime: <time of transition to this state>
       reason: <reason/message if any>
-    conditions:
-      - type: <type of condition>
-        status: <status of the condition, one of True, False, Unknown>
-        lastTransitionTime: <last time the condition transitioned from one status to another>
-        reason: <programmatic identifier indicating the reason for the condition's last transition>
-        message: <human readable message indicating details about the transition>
 ```

 ### Lifecycle